hitman711/psngr/README.md

 4. Read data from database `store-data-list`

-4. Query parameter :-  `title` and `description` also implemented in all three API.
+5. Query parameter :- `title` and `description` also implemented in all three API.

+6. `SOFT_IMAGE_VALIDATION` to check image url contains image types name.
+If not replace with `DEFAULT_IMAGE_URL`.

-PROS and CONS of above three API implementation
+Assumptions,Pros and Cons of above three API implementation

 1. `/data-list`

+	Assumption
+		1. CSV file data is static.
+		2. To increase API performance, data store in memory

 	PROS:

-		1. Data store in memory.
-Hence performance is very fast.
+		1. API performance is very fast.

 	CONS:
-		1. Memory filled with CSV file data.
+		1. Memory filled with CSV file data(size of csv file data == size of memory used).
 		2. New CSV file data not store in memory.

 2. `dynamic-data-list`

+	Assumption
+		1. CSV file data is dynamic.
+		2. Read specific line of data from CSV file.

 	PROS:
-		1. Only required data read from CSV file.
-Less data access from file.
+		1. Specific line of rows read from CSV file.
+Hence less memory use.
 		2. Updated CSV file data get in list

 	CONS:
-		1. Each time data read from csv file
+		1. Each time data read from csv file.
-		2. Performance issue
+		2. Slow performance compare to above API.
+		3. API response time increase.

 3. `store-data-list`

+	Assumption
+		1. CSV file data is static.
+		2. To increase API performance, data store in database

 	PROS:
 		1. Data store in database.
-Less memory used
+Less memory used.
-		2. Fast data access also based on requirement data fetch from database.
+		2. Moderate API performance compare to `data-list`.

 	CONS:
 		1. New CSV file data not store in memory.

-Assumptions

-1. No. of records in CSV are considered to be very small (25 in this case).
-Hence pagination is not implemented.
+(This can be removed by using celery delay function which fetch and load new data in database after specific interval)